Jump to content

 That line carries the FG (Frequency Generator) signal.
 That's a feedback signal consisting of a series of voltage pulses at regular intervals that the motor sends to the control board.
 This isn't something that the motor just does by itself -- it has to be fitted with a sensor (usually a hall sensor) that can generate this signal every time the motor completes a revolution.
 The control counts these pulses, then calculates based on that how quickly the motor is turning.

-To determine which variant of the 3-wire configuration you have, you must consult the tech docs.
-For example, we know that we have an FG signal setup on this one because the third wire is labelled as such.
+To determine which variant of the 3-wire configuration you have, the tech doc usually has to tell you.
+For example, we know that we have an FG signal setup on that first diagram because the third wire is labelled as such.

 Last but not least is the 4-wire configuration.
 This has the best of both 3-wire variants.
 Two of the wires are, again, your DC voltage and DC ground.
 Of the other two, one will be your PWM signal from the control to the inverter, and the other will be your FG signal from the motor to the control.
 This way, the control can both vary the speed of the component and monitor its rotation.